windriver-codecamp/GPU-WRLinux/3_Software/3_X_Windows_Desktop/README.md

-# How to start XFCE desktop?
+# How to start XFCE desktop and verify NVIDIA GPU working well?

 ## Setup steps